-The essential elements of a budget include the following.
+The essential elements include the following.

 - It is a comprehensive and coordinated plan